Who we are

 A picture of Shanaya, a young Cree woman with long dark brown hair and dark brown eyes.
 She is wearing a black jacket and black shirt, with sunglasses on her head, and she is smiling into the camera.

 Shanaya Fischer (she/her/wîya) is a Cree woman whose roots are from Cowessess First Nations (Treaty 4), but grew up and resides in Calgary, Alberta (Mohkinstsis, Treaty 7 Territory).
 She holds a Bachelor of Arts in Psychology (University of Calgary) and a Master’s in Social Justice and Human Rights from Arizona State University.
+She currently works in Indigenous health research at the University of Calgary.

 She became passionate about social welfare policies through her work with youth in the criminal justice system and her work with children’s services.
 She hopes to reform child welfare practices that disproportionately target Indigenous people and families in poverty.
 She firmly believes in securing basic income for families as a key part in breaking cycles of trauma and in building healthier, more vibrant communities.